CaroleK/showme_pooa/README.md

  4. Build the application on your device by clicking on the green arrow on the top of Visual Studio windows

  * Play with the application on your device

+ Regarding the structure of our project, we used the

 ### Prerequisites

+Our application is written in Xamarin.Forms that consists in using shared UI code and shared C# backend for all platforms.
+In this project, we only adapted it and tested it for Android devices but in theory it could also be easily adapted for iOS.

+For the demonstration, you should use an Android Device.

+Our application requires Internet to fully work but the case where Internet is disconnected is handled.

  Packages :
  * FirebaseDatabase.net (4.0.1)
  * Newtonsoft.Json (12.0.2)